I am an online writer with a love for animals. I've been a contributor to many sites including eHow, Xomba, Helium, and HubPages.

 Cat toys are expensive.
 Make this free cat toy out of something you'd normally just throw away—an empty toilet paper tube.
 If you're just tossing the empty toilet paper tube anyways, what do you have to lose?

-It only takes five minutes, plus it's so easy, anyone old enough to use scissors can make it :)
+It only takes five minutes, plus it's such an easy project that anyone old enough to use scissors can make it.

 To make the cat toy, you'll only need two things: